RepoDynamics/PyPackIT/docs/website/source/manual/fundamentals/structure/index.md

 :class-title: sd-text-center

 The directory where GitHub looks for GitHub Actions workflow files and other configuration files.
-{{pp_meta.name}} also uses this directory to store some of its own data and settings, as well as configuration files for other external tools.
+{{ccc.name}} also uses this directory to store some of its own data and settings, as well as configuration files for other external tools.
 :::